pia-foss/mobile-ios-wireguard/README.md

 Private Internet Access is the world's leading consumer VPN service.
 At Private Internet Access we believe in unfettered access for all, and as a firm supporter of the open source ecosystem we have made the decision to open source our VPN clients.
 For more information about the PIA service, please visit our website [privateinternetaccess.com][pia-url] or check out the [Wiki][pia-wiki].

-# Wireguard library for iOS
+# WireGuard library for iOS

-This library provides a simplified Swift implementation of the Wireguard® protocol for iOS, while also taking advantage of the Private Internet Access.
+This library provides a simplified Swift implementation of the WireGuard® protocol for iOS, while also taking advantage of the Private Internet Access.

 ## Getting started

-This library is based in the Wireguard® library for Apple platforms from Jason A. Donenfeld (https://github.com/WireGuard/wireguard-apple).
+This library is based in the WireGuard® library for Apple platforms from Jason A. Donenfeld (https://github.com/WireGuard/wireguard-apple).

-The library uses 2 scripts to generate the wireguard framework that can be used in other projects when you install PIAWireguard as a pod:
+The library uses 2 scripts to generate the WireGuard framework that can be used in other projects when you install PIAWireGuard as a pod:

 - create-libwg-go-framework.sh
 - wireguard-go-bridge/build.sh